The bite: orthopedic perspectives

 1) The area receiving maximal compressive force responds to loads by deforming to distribute the compressive force onto a larger portion of the joint.
 In synovial joints, the progressively increasing resistance to loads is produced by a series of increasingly stiff layers of tissue - plastic lubricating film, fibrous articular covering, calcified cartilage, thin subchondral bone, trabeculae aligned to resist functional forces, and cortical bone.
 In the maxillo-mandibular joint, progressively increasing resistance to loads is produced by embedding each tooth in a sophisticated hydraulic shock absorbing system that allows it to move easily from its rest position over small distances in response to even light imposed loads.10 As a result, each tooth that comes under load shifts out of the way in order to distribute the load onto more teeth, and the collection of teeth gives the bite table resiliency like a big cushion.
 For example, during light closure in the center of the maxillo-mandibular joint, the load falls on the first molars and the premolars.
 More forceful closure depresses those teeth until the load is spread out to include the canines and the second molars.11

 2) Functional forces enhance circulation at the articular surfaces.
 Synovial joint articular surfaces are flushed of waste products by weeping circulation due to rubbing of the cartilage that forces fluids out when an area is compressed and then the articular pressure which replenishes that area when the compression has moved on to a different area.
-In the maxillo-mandibular joint, each tooth socket is flushed of its waste products by moving around within its socket in response to bite forces, which compresses the collagenous ground substance, tugs on the principle fibers, drives fluids into nearby vessels, and bends out the socket walls.1-7 Then the socket gets replenished by arterial pressure that causes the tooth to rebound with a measurable pulsing when the bite moves on to another tooth.
+In the maxillo-mandibular joint, each tooth socket is flushed of its waste products by moving around within its socket in response to bite forces, which compresses the collagenous ground substance, tugs on the principle fibers, drives fluids into nearby vessels, and bends out the socket walls in the direction of movement of the root.1-7 Then, as the force in that direction is released, that area of the socket which was compressed gets replenished by arterial pressure that causes the tooth to rebound towards its resting position.

 4) Remodeling of the joint surfaces continuously maintains the goodness of fit between them.
 In synovial joints, the bony articular surfaces are remodeled by osteoblasts and osteoclasts.
 In the maxillo-mandibular joint, the bite tables are shaped by the adaptive shifting of teeth and their sockets, and the fit is refined by wear on the biting surfaces.